isomerpages/moe-mtls-old/index.md

         description:   <div style="display:inline-block;">Thank you for your interest in joining the SG MTLS!
 If you have signed up, you will be invited to join our outreach channels to receive the latest updates. </div>
         image: /images/qrSample.jpg
         alt: QR Code

+# Resources Section
+resources-title: Media
+resources-subtitle: Be in the know
+resources-more-button: More Media
+resources-more-button-url: /media/?utm_source=media_homepage
 ---